dry-brews/BCAR/README.md

 - The barcode must occur at a **fixed location** in the **forward** read.
 - If the barcode is on the reverse read, simply swap the order you pass the files to the scripts.
 - If the barcode position is not fixed but is adjacent to a constant sequence, you can preprocess your data using tools like [CutAdapt](https://cutadapt.readthedocs.io/) to trim your reads, ensuring that the barcodes are at a fixed location.
+- Pay special attention to the --max-len flag in seq_merge.
+If you have even a single read that is longer than --max-len, it may cause unexpected behavior.
+It is highly recommended to preprocess your reads with CutAdapt or a similar tool setting a maximum length parameter that is below --max-len.
+You can also set --max-len very high, but this will slow down the script.

 ## Installation